GCStatus/gcstatus/DONE.md

       - [x] Display the DLC availability on platforms to be purchased
     - [x] Display the game requirements for each OS and type (minimum, recommended or maximum)
     - [x] Display the game languages availability
+- [x] Features for games
+  - [x] Implement some tabs for the game detauls
+  - [x] Implement the views of a game
+  - [x] Display the game comments and the possibility to comment in a game

 ### Post MVP